The following are the shielding fabrics and materials that I have used and recommend for your home.

 Copper Wire Mesh

 6.)
 If you are building a new structure and know that there are nearby microwave sources (such as a neighbor’s WiFi or local cell towers), you may want to consider putting an aluminum mesh in the walls during construction (this is a less expensive option than the copper mesh above).
 This will reduce the RF by 40 dB (10,000 times reduction) if installed in a way where there are no leaks.
-For the aluminum mesh product, you get a 10% discount if you use the code EMFA-10 at checkout.
+For the aluminum mesh product, you get a 10% discount when you use my code at checkout.
 If grounded, this product will also reduce AC electric fields in your new home.
 For further RF reduction, you can use the mesh in conjunction with aluminum foil.
 Note that the foils is a vapor barrier as well which you may or may not require.
 It needs to be placed in the correct position for their region.
 In the north you place it on the inside of the insulation, and cover it with drywall.
 Down south it would be the opposite.
 Verify with a local builder.